 By Bob Weaver

-This weekend's 25th alumni gathering was mostly about memories from ole 'houner high', with only two Calhoun High alumni registering for the event from the 'new' school opened at Mt.
+This weekend's alumni gathering is mostly about memories from ole 'houner high', with almost none for the event from the 'new' school opened at Mt.
 Zion in 1998.

-We have often written about the desire to know more about what happened to those grads, many who have made significant contributions to life in America, and some who attended the weekend event.
+We have often written about the desire to know more about what happened to those grads, many who have made significant contributions to life in America, some who will attend this years event.